Welcome to the

 P.S.28Q Social Emotional Student Ambassadors are the leaders, voice, and faces of the entire student body.
 The roles and responsibilities of our student ambassadors are to act as role models to their peers, collaborate with other team members to promote social emotional learning throughout P.S.28, build connections and relationships with the P.S.28 community, act as leaders and voices to represent their fellow peers, and demonstrate good character.
 Students were nominated and selected based on their ability to consistently demonstrate good character and citizenship.
 This opportunity is allowing our acting ambassadors a chance to grow their leadership and communication skills and inspire other students to take a more active role in representing the school.
 Our mission is that through the example and work of the ambassadors other P.S.28 students will be motivated to become active leaders, increase their confidence, and become more involved in various activities and special events throughout the school year.

-Meet Saul (First Grade)
+Meet Saul (Second Grade)

 Meet Millan Second Grade)

 P.S.28 is honoring the students who use kind words to those around them.
 When a student is caught saying a kind word, such as "please" or "thank you" or caught saying something nice to someone else such as, "you can play with me!" or "I can help you!", they become a Kind Words Hero!
 These students are acknowledged over the loudspeaker, get a Kind Words Hero Badge to wear and join our Junior Police program with Agent P. Congratulations to our P.S.
 28 Kind Word Heroes!

 April is for Kindness